civican/legisinfo/42-1/bills/C-59/bill_text.md

 Part 1 enacts the `National Security and Intelligence Review Agency Act`, which establishes the National Security and Intelligence Review Agency and sets out its composition, mandate and powers.
 It repeals the provisions of the `Canadian Security Intelligence Service Act` establishing the Security Intelligence Review Committee and amends that Act and other Acts in order to transfer certain powers, duties and functions to the new Agency.
 It also makes related and consequential amendments to other Acts.

+Part 1.1 enacts the `Avoiding Complicity in Mistreatment by Foreign Entities Act` to authorize the issuance of directions respecting the disclosure of and request for information that would result in a substantial risk of mistreatment of an individual by a foreign entity and the use of information that is likely to have been obtained as the result of mistreatment of an individual by a foreign entity.

-Part 2 enacts the `Intelligence Commissioner Act`, which provides that the duties and functions of the Intelligence Commissioner are to review the conclusions on the basis of which certain authorizations are issued or amended, and determinations are made, under the `Communications Security Establishment Act` and the `Canadian Security Intelligence Service Act` and to approve those authorizations, admendments and determinations if those conclusions are reasonable.
+Part 2 enacts the `Intelligence Commissioner Act`, which provides that the duties and functions of the Intelligence Commissioner are to review the conclusions on the basis of which certain authorizations are issued or amended, and determinations are made, under the `Communications Security Establishment Act` and the `Canadian Security Intelligence Service Act` and to approve those authorizations, amendments and determinations if those conclusions are reasonable.
 This Part also abolishes the position of the Commissioner of the Communications Security Establishment, provides for that Commissioner to become the Intelligence Commissioner, transfers the employees of the former Commissioner to the office of the new Commissioner and makes related and consequential amendments to other Acts.

 Part 3 enacts the `Communications Security Establishment Act`, which establishes the Communications Security Establishment and, among other things, sets out the Establishment's mandate as well as the regime for authorizing its activities.
 It also amends the `National Defence Act` and makes consequential amendments to other Acts.